 Secure means increased threat detection in encrypted traffic and automated macro- and micro-segmentation.
-Finally, the ability to deploy on-premises, in either a private or public cloud, or embedded in a switch or access point promises a freedom that no other controller currently offers.
+Finally, the ability to deploy on-premises, in either a private or public cloud, or embedded on an access point promises a freedom that no other controller currently offers.

 Key benefits of Cisco Catalyst 9800 Series controllers:

 ● Always on: Driven by high availability, the ability to provide limited downtime during upgrades is a significant benefit of the Catalyst 9800 Series controllers.
 Bug fixes, access point deployment in multiple sites, network updates, and more can be deployed without impacting the operations of the networks.

 With Cisco In-Service Software Upgrade (ISSU), network downtime during a software update or upgrade is a thing of the past.
 ISSU is a complete image upgrade and update while the network is still running.
 The software image—or patch—is pushed onto the wireless controller while traffic forwarding continues uninterrupted.
 All access point and client sessions are retained during the upgrade process.